Having completed the basic setup of Twine, you're now ready to start with Part 3: training and roll-out.

 Following the initial teacher orientation, many schools arrange for follow-up webinars that include instruction for advanced features and/or time for question and answer once teachers have begun using the system.

 Prior to inviting parents into Edsby most schools like to send home an announcement about the adoption of Edsby.
 By letting parents know what Edsby is and when they'll get their invitation, you'll increase the number of parents who activate their accounts right away.
-We've included a Parent introductory letter.docx file with this article; this sample announcement may be copied to your letterhead and modified as per your preferences.
+We've included a Parent introductory letter.docx file with this article; this sample announcement may be copied to your letterhead or as a bulk email, and modified as per your preferences.
+A more in-depth online resource explaining the benefits of Edsby for parents can be found at: https://www.edsby.com/how-edsby-helps/parent/

 When the time comes, parents can be invited into Edsby by staff members with a role of Senior Admin or School IT.
 Usually parent invitations are sent only after teachers have been given instruction on how to connect to Edsby and are comfortable working in the system.